-On an annual average, 98.1% of the long exposure of the portfolio has been invested in issuers aligned with the promoted E/S characteristics (#1 Aligned with E/S characteristics).
+On an annual average, 94.0% of the portfolio has been invested in issuers aligned with the promoted E/S characteristics (#1 Aligned with E/S characteristics).
 This alignment is calculated by taking into account securities with an average Sustainalytics® ESG risk rating of less than 30 and which have undergone an internal ESG analysis.

-Investments included under "#2 Other" were (i) instruments related to the money market pocket (debt securities and money market funds), (ii) cash held on an ancillary basis, (iii) securities in the long portfolio issued by issuers that are not aligned with the promoted E/S characteristics and (iv) securities in the short portfolio.
+Investments included under "#2 Other" were (i) instruments related to the money market pocket (debt securities and money market funds), (ii) cash held on an ancillary basis and (iii) securities issued by issuers that are not aligned with the promoted E/S characteristics.

-Asset allocation describes the

-share of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.